 Student Activities, Organizations, Support and Assistance

-The Office of the Dean of Students supports Longhorns with many on-campus services and activities:
+The Office of the Dean of Students and Division of Diversity and Community Engagement support Longhorns with many on-campus services and activities:

 - Leadership and Ethics Institute